TurboWarp/extensions/docs/turbotranslate.md

 remove language [es v] :: #4361ee
 ```

-Removes a registered language and its associated translations.
+Deletes a language and all of its translations.

 ---